RhuchaNarkhedkar/Boxinator/README.md

 -	Node JS

 ## Getting Started
-1. Pull the project from github
+1. Download the project from github to local directory

 ### Connect to database
 2. Start MySQL workbench and connect to local database.